wdyjwdy/notes/network/tcp.md

 ### Flow Control

 TCP provides a flow-control service to its applications to eliminate the possibility of the sender overflowing the receiver’s buffer.

-the Sender makes sure throughout the connection’s life that $LastByteSent – LastByteAcked <= rwnd$
+The sender need makes sure that $LastByteSent – LastByteAcked <= ReceiveWindow$.

 ![flow-control](../imgs/network-tcp-flow-control.svg)